This post may contain affiliate links, view our disclosure.

 Ingredients

 In this section I explain the ingredients and give substitution ideas where applicable.
-For the full recipe (including ingredient amounts), see the recipe card below.
+For the full recipe (including the ingredient amounts), see the recipe card below.

-• Salt – to season the dough so the crust isn’t bland
+• Salt – To season the dough so the crust isn’t bland.

-• Unsalted butter – we use butter as the fat in our crust for rich flavor and flaky texture
+• Unsalted butter – We use butter as the fat in our crust for rich flavor and flaky texture.

-• Ice water – make sure it’s icy cold so it doesn’t melt the little butter bits
+• Ice water – Make sure it’s icy cold so it doesn’t melt the little butter bits.

-• Mincemeat Filling – This homemade recipe only takes 1 hour and you can make it ahead of time
+• Mincemeat filling – This homemade recipe only takes 1 hour and you can make it ahead of time.

-• Egg + water – this is for the eggwash on top of our tarts to make them golden and glossy
+• Egg + water – This is for the egg wash on top of our tarts to make them golden and glossy.

 How to Make Mince Tarts

-Step 1: Make the Mincemeat:
+1: Make the Mincemeat Filling

-how to make mincemeat
+how to make classic easy mincemeat

 1. Peel, core, and chop the apples small.